Miguel Bernal Jiménez: Style and influences

 Because of his birth at the start of the Mexican Revolution, the works of Miguel Bernal Jiménez are found to be defined by a marked nationalism.
 His religious education and devotion to Catholicism, combined with his nationalism, made him become the head of the movement known as "Nacionalismo sacro", the product of the "motu proprio", published by the Pope Pius X in 1903.
 This document promoted the reintroduction of sacred music by medium of blending it with regional elements.
-This, along with the religious tolerance which was the product of the arrangements between the church and the Mexican state after the "Guerra Cristera", defined the style of one of the musicians with most influence in contemporary Mexican music.
+This, along with the religious tolerance which was the product of the arrangements between the church and the Mexican state after the Cristero War, defined the style of one of the musicians with most influence in contemporary Mexican music.

 Miguel Bernal Jiménez defended the application of innovative tendencies in religious music to vindicate its supremacy as a holy art over the profane.
 His style of music is eclectic, music that intends to encompass all the elements of Mexico and to expose all the elements of its reality.

 Miguel Bernal Jiménez also shows common elements of Manuel M. Ponce and other nationalist composers of this era.
 He also seems to mix his music with themes obtained from popular traditions, like work chants, religious mottoes and melodies of political context.

 Harmonically, however, his music is of a markedly conservative strain.
 It bears the influences of the pan-modal style offered up by the Catholic Church style of the twentieth century Schola Cantorum, along with elements of Debussy and other composers thrown in to good effect.
 "Tres Cartas de Mexico", for example, practically quotes Debussy's Nocturnes for orchestra.